dictionaries

 AssertionError: dict_values(['value']) is not None

-this is like test_pop_removes_key_and_returns_its_value_from_a_dictionary and test_keys_of_a_dictionary
+this is like test_items_returns_key_value_pairs_of_a_dictionary and test_keys_of_a_dictionary

 green: make it pass

-I change the assertIsNone to assertEqual and change the expectation to a list
+I change the assertIsNone_ to assertEqual_

 self.assertEqual(a_dictionary.values(), ['value'])